GeorgianaLoba/Friendship-Lamps-IoT/README.md

 # Usage

-Once the lamps are both plugged in and running, you can play with it in the following way:
+Once the lamps are both plugged in and running, you can play with them in the following way:
 * the leftmost button on the schematics picture is used for switching on/off the lamp's light;
 * the inner button is used for switching between the lights, there are 6 possible light colours;